jsacco1/utils/guideseq.md

 #Guide-seq python2.7 setup and analysis

 ## Materials
-  1. Demultiplexed fastq.gz files with r1, r2, i1, i2.
+  1. Demultiplexed fastq.gz files.
+Each sample should have R1, R2, I1, and I2 (reads 1 and 2, and indices 1 and 2).

 ## Environment setup
   1. Create python2.7 env